countMonteCristo/onetimer/README.md

 * log input requests to database
 * clear data instead if deleting records in db table
 * proper collisions handling
-* specify secret data lifetime as input parameter for /add
 * notify when someone follow one-time link (add `notify` input parameter for /add)
 * use some crate (`clap`?) for parsing command-line arguments